ShikOfTheRa/scarab-osd/DOCUMENTATION/ROADMAP.md

 ## Enhancement requests for future releases: ##

+Amend 00 font to be default blank character - recommended to reduce sparklies

 Decimalise GUI values such as voltage etc.

 Ability to amend all PID settings from menu